bmo/tuning-knob-pcboard/docs/assembly_instructions.md

 # Uploading Code

+Find the code at the separate [bmo/hwcontrol](https://github.com/bmo/hwcontrol) repository!

 To finish this build, you'll need to upload the software to the STM-32 board.
 Start by connecting your board to the ST-Link V2 dongle.

 From the ST-Link to the STM-32, the connections should be as follows: